Binge Drinking: Risks, Signs, and Next Steps

 Why is Binge Drinking Dangerous?

-• Unintentional injuries due to car crashes, falls, etc.
+• Unintentional injuries due to car crashes, falls, and accidents

 • Alcohol poisoning

-• More prone to violence including physical and sexual assault
+• Higher risk of violence, including physical and sexual assault

 How to Stop Binge Drinking

-If you or someone you love is using alcohol in excess regularly, and you are worried that this problem may evolve into something more serious, there are things that you can do to work to overcome it.
+If you or someone you love is drinking heavily on a regular basis and you are worried it may evolve into something more serious, there are practical steps you can take now.

 Overcome Alcoholism Find Treatment Today